 If LimitSecondsToForceLogOffUser parameter in the config.xml file is set to zero, the script will allow the session configuration setting in the collection properties to handle the logoff of user sessions.
 If there are any sessions on an RDSH server, it will leave the RDSH server running.
 If there are no sessions, the script will shut down the RDSH server.

-The script is designed to run periodically on the Remote Desktop (RD) Connection Broker server using Task Scheduler.
+The script is designed to run periodically on the scaler VM server using Task Scheduler.
 You should select the appropriate time interval based on the size of your RDS environment since starting and shutting down virtual machines can take some time.

-If you have two RD Connection Brokers in a high availability configuration, you can deploy the script on both RD Connection Brokers.
-The script will automatically determine which RD Connection Broker is the active management server.
-Only the script running on the active management server will affect the RDSH servers.
-The script that is not running on the active management server will simply exit.
+We recommend running the scaling script every 15 minutes.

 Version History